Mastermindzh/angular-electron-base/README.md

 *An example which sends native system notifications by calling an Angular method is included as well.*

+## Quickstart
+To run the entire project in dev mode for the first time use:

+- `npm install`
+- `npm run dev`

 ## Theming
 I plan on making branches for bootstrap and material design later.
 Haven't done it yet though.